 Staff and Board

-Artistic Operations & Production Manager
+Artistic Operations & Production Director

 Bryant Croyle originally joined the LSO staff in 2013 to assist with the development and management of community engagement programs.
-Now, as the Artistic Operations and Production Manager, Bryant calls upon 20 years of experience as a live production professional where he has worked locally and in Pittsburgh, Pa.
+Now, as the Artistic Operations and Production Director, Bryant calls upon 20 years of experience as a live production professional where he has worked locally and in Pittsburgh, Pa.

 Bryant is passionate about music and holds a Bachelor of Science in Education degree in music education from Millersville University.
 He is a respected piano teacher, performer, and choral director.
 When not making music or helping others to do so, Bryant enjoys cooking, gardening, drinking coffee, and all things peanut butter, especially doughnuts.
 He, his wife Virginia and son live in Lancaster Township with their two cats.

 Melinda Myers joined the LSO staff in August 2015.
 With a background in music business and retail management, she comes with previous symphony and relationship building experience.
 Melinda was the Librarian and the Administrative Assistant for the Maryland Symphony Orchestra and the Store Manager for The Music & Arts Center in Hagerstown, Maryland.

 Currently, Melinda is performing on saxophone and vocals with the Praise Team and in the Hand Bell Choir at her Church where she is also a frequent soloist on saxophone.
 Her other passions are quilting, knitting, chai tea, and a self-proclaimed foodie with an obsession with the Food Network.

 She holds a B.A from Millersville University in Music Business and Technologies.
 Melinda and her husband, Mark, have a dog, Maggie, and live in Mount Joy, PA.

 Patron Services & Office Assistant